Turbo Takeaways

 5 Tips To Minimize Taxes on Severance Pay

-1. Retirement Account
+1. Contribute to a Retirement Account

 One way to pay less severance tax is by contributing more to an individual retirement account (IRA).
-For 2023, the contribution limit is $6,500, and if you’re over the age of 50, you can contribute an additional $1,000 as a catch-up contribution.
+The 2025 contribution limit for an IRA is $7,000 for those under 50 and $8,000 for those aged 50 and up.

-2. Health Expenses
+2. Add to Health Expenses

-You can also contribute to a health savings account (HAS) to minimize your taxable income and get a larger tax refund.
+You can also contribute to a health savings account (HSA) to minimize your taxable income and get a larger tax refund.
 These are pretax accounts that allow you to save for health or medical expenses.

-4. 529 Plan
+4. Create a 529 Plan

-Pay Less Taxes on Your Severance Pay
+Pay Fewer Taxes on Your Severance

-While paying extra tax can be challenging when you’re already dealing with a job loss, the additional funds you receive after withholding can help you manage expenses while you look for a new job.
+While paying extra tax can be challenging when you’re already dealing with job loss, the additional funds you receive after withholding can help you manage expenses while you look for a new job.